 Team leader edited British Journal of Social Psychology until 2008

-Dr. Brian Parkinson
+Prof. Brian Parkinson

 The Emotion and Social Relations Research Group is based at the Department of Experimental Psychology in the University of Oxford and is led by Dr Brian Parkinson.
 The group consists of postgraduate students, visiting students and researchers who all have at least one topic in common: EMOTION.
 Our research group investigates emotions in relational contexts (including both interpersonal and group settings), as processes that are co-ordinated with other people’s emotions and behaviour.

 Although emotions are often seen as private states, they can also affect and be affected by other people.
 Our research group investigates emotions in relational contexts (including both interpersonal and group settings), as processes that are co-ordinated with other people’s emotions and behaviour.
 For example, current and recent studies address the following questions: